HoboRiceone/predict-volcanic-eruptions-ingv/README.md

 To check result, you can run the code of Regression part and CNN part separately.
 We recommend you run the Jupyter edition on Jupyterlab (Regression_Jupyter and CNN_jupyter).
 Jupyter edition have the previous result of our running, which you can use to check the result. (there are some random numbers in the code, so different running can have different results).
 If you cannot open .ipynb file, you can run pure code edition.

 Before running, please install all packages needed, like pandas, sklearn, xgboost, Keras.

-Running the whole program on the whole dataset need a really long time.
-So, we just test our program on some part of data.
-If you meet some problems while running the program, contact us AS SOON AS POSSIBLE!!! (ywang689@syr.edu)